'Omics-related Data

 Advantages of Sharing 'Omic Data Links through BCO-DMO

 'Omics is a term that refers collectively to a group of rapidly evolving multi-disciplinary fields, each seeking to quantify and describe an entire collection of biological molecules of a particular type (e.g., genome).
 Ocean ecosystem investigators are increasingly using ‘omic tools (e.g. genomic, transcriptomic, proteomics, and metabolomic) in their research due to their ability to document the environment status in time and space.
-We want to make data generators aware of the benefits to submitting omics data links to BCO-DMO.
-While there are dedicated repositories for 'omics data (Table 1), discoverability and accessibility of metadata and environmental data are well known to be major obstacles to reusing 'omic datasets.
+We want to make data generators aware of the benefits of submitting 'omics data links to BCO-DMO.
+While there are dedicated repositories for 'omics data (Table 1), discoverability and accessibility of metadata and environmental data are often major obstacles to reusing 'omic datasets.
 This is generally because the specialized 'omics repositories are designed for biomedical research and often lack the ability to connect to environmental research and associated metadata.

 Last updated